marouenbg/VFFVA/README.md

 Contact: [Marouen Ben Guebila](mailto:marouen.b.guebila@gmail.com)

 ### Usage
+The supported languages are: C (veryfastFVA.c) and MATLAB (VFFVA.m)

 Please refer to the [UserGuide](UserGuide.md) for veryfastFVA (VFFVA) usage.

 Add the project folder to your MATLAB path and save it.